 Divisor: The software will select a divisor based on distribution shape.

 Sensitivity Coefficient: Optional column that can be used to insert a multiplier.

-Uncertainty Contribution: Amount of variation, after all plus-or-minus values are converted to a common basis called “standard uncertainty.”
+Uncertainty Contribution: Amount of variation, after all, plus-or-minus values are converted to a common basis called “standard uncertainty.”

 Df: Optional column for degrees of freedom.
-Df is a modified sample size, which is different than actual sample size, for statistical purposes.
+Df is a modified sample size, which is different than the actual sample size, for statistical purposes.